grantj-re3/FlindersDSpace-OrcidCIA/README.md

   Item Record page (eg. "DC.contributor").
 - Add a javascript program which does the following on the Simple Item Record page:
-  * extracts the content of META-tag (ie. researcher name and ORCID)
+  * extracts the content of the META-tag (ie. researcher name and ORCID)
   * adds the content to a DIV element
   * adds the DIV element to the page